 The recommendations are for established lawns only, to ensure good health and the best possible colour year round.
 These recommendations are averages and should be used as a guide.
 Situations vary according to soil conditions, location, water pressure etc. The visual appearance of your lawn will become your best guide.

 No more than 30-40% of the leaf should be removed in any one mow.
 Keep mower blades sharp and do not cut wet grass.
 Mowing height is an important factor in promoting healthy lawn.

 Sir Wally is best at 30-40mm.
 In a shady position it should be kept longer at all times.
 In spring your Sir Wally Buffalo lawn can be mown down to a height of 15mm (except in shady areas) and fertilised.
 This removes the thatch built up in your lawn and allows new stolon growth.

-In summer mow every 10–14 days.
-Autumn and winter every 2–5 weeks, only if necessary.
+In summer and autumn mow every 7 days.
+Autumn and winter, only when necessary.